 Education And Military

-Despite his list of ailments, Henry went on to study at Eton College in 1913, before attending Royal Military College, Sandhurst in 1919.
+Despite his list of ailments, Prince Henry Duke of Gloucester went on to study at Eton College in 1913, before attending Royal Military College, Sandhurst in 1919.

 He was commissioned as a second lieutenant in the King’s Royal Rifle Corps.

-To his credit, Henry was eager to serve in a more hands-on role, but because of his status, he wasn’t permitted to do so.
+To his credit, Prince Henry Duke of Gloucester was eager to serve in a more hands-on role, but because of his status, he wasn’t permitted to do so.

 In 1927 he was promoted to Captain, until 1937, whereby he was retired from active duty and was promoted to major-general.